ROCm/HIP/docs/user_guide/hip_rtc.md

 ## HIP RTC lib
 HIP allows you to compile kernels at runtime with its ```hiprtc*``` APIs.
-Kernels can be store as a text string and can be passed on to HIPRTC APIs alongside options to guide the compilation.
+Kernels can be stored as a text string and can be passed on to HIPRTC APIs alongside options to guide the compilation.

 NOTE:

   - This library can be used on systems without HIP install nor AMD GPU driver installed at all (offline compilation).
 Therefore it does not depend on any HIP runtime library.
   - But it does depend on COMGr.
-We may try to statically link COMGr into HIPRTC to avoid any ambiguity.
+You may try to statically link COMGr into HIPRTC to avoid any ambiguity.
   - Developers can decide to bundle this library with their application.

 ## Compile APIs